Home / Sole Trader vs Limited Company – Which one is best for you?

 • Limited liability.
 A limited company has limited liability in terms of financial risk with the company in question.
 Your personal assets are never in danger if the limited company goes into debt, and you will likely only end up losing what you put into the limited company up until that point.

 • Tax.
-One of the biggest advantages of running your business as a limited company is the significant tax savings you could make.
-Limited companies are subject to corporation tax, which is currently 19%.
+One of the advantages of running your business as a limited company is the tax savings you could potentially make, however these have reduced over the last few years.
+Limited companies are subject to corporation tax.
 If you are a director and shareholder of a limited company, you can choose to take a small salary and draw most of your income from the business in the form of dividends.

 • Tax incentives.
 By doing this, you can minimise the number of national insurance contributions you have to pay and only pay dividend tax on the income you make from the company, rather than income tax on all your earnings.